equinixmetal-archive/csi-packet/BUILD.md

 ### Mounted volumes and privilege

-The node processes must interact with services running on the host in order to connect, mount and format the packet volumes.
+The node processes must interact with services running on the host in order to connect, mount and format the Equinix Metal volumes.
 These interactions require a particular pod configuration.
 The driver invokes the *iscsiadm* and *multipath* client processes and they must communicate with the *iscisd* and *multipathd* systemd services.
 In consequence, the pod
  - uses `hostNetwork: true`
  - uses `privileged: true`
  - mounts `/etc`